SERVI DORYL’S INTERVIEW –

 A look back at the interview with Serge PAGE, sales manager and Elodie PERRY, project engineer, written by Débora PEREIRA and published on February 8th in the Magazine PROFESSION FROMAGER.

-MOULDS, EMERGING TRENDS
+MOULD, EMERGING TRENDS

 Answers from Servi Doryl, one of the market leaders in France.